Careers, Life, Work Experience, Apprenticeships & Unifrog

 The Sixth form ‘Life’ programme brings in speakers and professionals from all walks of life, varied occupations and past students.
 This enables us to keep the students up to date with the latest ideas and initiatives and share with them current research and experiences from professionals as they happen.
 In addition, students are kept aware of the latest opportunities and notices via the Careers Twitter feed @ags_careers.

-Alcester Grammar employs an independent careers adviser, Debbie Perry of Brilliant Careers, who offers specialist advice and guidance to all students in the sixth form.
+Our Careers Leader, Mrs Debbie Perry, offers specialist advice and guidance to all students in the sixth form.
 This includes choosing A level subjects, preparing for meaningful work experience and deciding on post 18 options.
-The careers adviser is available (usually) two days per week and at parents’ evenings.
-Careers appointments can be booked through the Sixth Form Office or directly via clicking here.
-Alternatively, drop into the careers office which is situated next to Sc7 in the Maths quad.
+Careers appointments can be booked by emailing email@example.com or directly via clicking here.
+Alternatively, drop into the careers office which is situated next to Sc7 in the Maths quad

 In addition to the ‘Life’ programme students have access to the following careers opportunities during the Sixth form: